Contents

 Professor of the Spanish National Research Council at the Institute of Biomedical Research of Barcelona (IIBB-CSIC); Institute of Biomedical Research August Pi i Sunyer (IDIBAPS); Research Center Network of Hepatic and Digestive Diseases (CIBERehd-ISCIII); Barcelona, Spain

-Research Keywords: mitochondria; lipid metabolism; oxidative stress; cell death; gender differences in NASH driven HCC
+Research Keywords: Mitochondria, lipid metabolism, oxidative stress, cell death, gender differences in NASH driven HCC

-About the Special Issue
+About the Special lssue

 The liver plays a central role in lipid metabolism.
-Lipids contribute to liver physiology at both at individual and bulk level.
+Lipids contribute to liver physiology at both the individual and bulk level.
 Fatty acids (FAs) and cholesterol are the fundamental building blocks of all lipids.
-Liver steatosis is caused by an increase in FA uptake and de novo lipogenesis exceeding FA oxidation and secretion, and lipid accumulation sensitize the liver to multiple hits, leading to progressive liver disease.
+Liver steatosis is caused by an increase in FA uptake and de novo lipogenesis exceeding FA oxidation and secretion, and lipid accumulation sensitizes the liver to multiple hits, leading to progressive liver disease.
 Increased hepatic lipid accumulation is observed in alcohol-induced liver disease (ALD), nonalcoholic fatty liver disease (NAFLD), viral hepatitis (VH), and among individuals suffering from obesity, and diabetes, all of which pose a risk for liver cancer development.
 In addition to their structural role in shaping the physical properties of the plasma membrane, lipids also play an important signaling role in maintaining plasma membrane integrity.

 Mitochondria are key organelles, being the main source of energy in hepatocytes and with a central role in normal function of the liver.
 Impaired mitochondrial functions affect cell survival and contribute to the onset and perpetuation of liver diseases.
 Altered mitochondrial functions have indeed been documented in a variety of chronic liver diseases including ALD, NAFLD, VH, primary and secondary cholestasis, hemochromatosis, and Wilson's disease.
 Functional impairment of mitochondria is often accompanied by structural changes, resulting in organelle swelling (e.g. ALD), lowered oxidative capacity, reduced oxidative phosphorylation, decreased ATP production, significant increase in ROS generation, diminished antioxidant defense, and deviations in normal lipid composition can contribute to mitochondrial dysfunction.
 Adequate mitochondrial functions in hepatocytes are maintained by mitochondrial proliferation and/or increased activity of critical enzymes.
 The assessment of mitochondrial functions in vivo can be a useful tool in liver diseases for diagnostic and prognostic purposes, and also for the evaluation of (novel) therapeutic interventions.
 This Special Issue will provide insights into signaling pathways that influence fatty liver disease progression due to changes in lipid composition and linked to altered mitochondrial function, highlighting the importance of targeting them as a novel therapeutic strategy.

-Keywords: lipids, liver cholesterol, mitochondria dysfunction, liver disease
+Keywords: Lipids, liver cholesterol, mitochondria dysfunction, liver disease

 Published Articles

-Open Access
+Open Access Review

-Review
+Open Access Review

 Impact of mitochondrial lipid alterations on liver disease mechanisms and progression

 Lipids are intricate biomolecules responsible for the building up of biological membranes.
-Besides this structural function, they also display crucial roles in signaling, acting as second messengers [...]
-Read more.
+Besides this structural function, they also display crucial roles in signaling, acting as second messengers

 Published: September 10, 2024 Explor Dig Dis.
 2024;3:382–413

-Open Access
+Open Access Review

 Role of cholesterol homeostasis in MASH-driven hepatocellular carcinoma: not just a neutral fat

 Hepatocellular carcinoma (HCC) is the most common type of liver cancer and its death rate is rising faster than that of any other cancer, while we still lack effective treatments.
-The increasing inc [...]
-Read more.
+The increasing inc

 Published: June 14, 2024 Explor Dig Dis.
 2024;3:203–225

-Open Access
+Open Access Review

 Liver metastatic colonization by invasive cancer cells: a review of potential biomarkers with mitochondrial involvement

 The liver, characterized by a unique metabolic and immunosuppressive environment, is also the organ to which invasive malignant cells of many different cancer types most frequently metastasize.
-The [...]
-Read more.
+The

 Published: March 22, 2024 Explor Dig Dis.
 2024;3:69–85

-Open Access
+Open Access Review

 The central role of mitochondrial metabolism in hepatic steatosis

 Mitochondria are present in all mammalian cells except matured red blood cells.
-Mitochondria consist of several metabolic pathways for glucose, fatty acids, amino acids, and bioenergetic pathways fo [...]
-Read more.
+Mitochondria consist of several metabolic pathways for glucose, fatty acids, amino acids, and bioenergetic pathways fo

 Published: February 29, 2024 Explor Dig Dis.
 2024;3:42–68